rogergros/ddd-example/README.md

 |`make start-dev`|Starts/runs the project for development|Starts all the containers for the application with the folder as a volume|
 |`make stop`|Stops the project|Stops all the project containers|
 |`php sh`|Opens an sh on the PHP Container|Executes bash on the PHP container to interact with it|

+## Possible improvements

+* Some domain logic could be moved from primitives to value objects (simplified for faster development)